reanahub/docs.reana.io/docs/running-notebooks/opening-sessions/index.md

 By clicking on the link you will have access to a Jupyter notebook interface:

 ![jupyter-notebook](../../images/interactive-session-jupyter-notebook.png){.screenshot-browser-mockup}

+The URL contains a short-lived secret generated specifically for this interactive session.
+It is not your OIDC access token or a reusable REANA user token.
+Treat the complete URL as confidential and do not share it.

 By default, newly opened sessions will use the [`quay.io/jupyter/scipy-notebook:notebook-7.2.2`](https://quay.io/repository/jupyter/scipy-notebook)